-MARPA requires heading data to be frequently updated (we recommend a data output rate of greater than 8 Hz); heading data must therefore be provided on NMEA.
+MARPA requires heading data to be frequently updated (we recommend a data output rate of greater than 8 Hz); heading data must therefore be provided to the display on NMEA.

 In multiple-display systems, heading must be connected, via NMEA, to each display that will be used for MARPA.